Validation of a CityJSON file

 Validation of a CityJSON dataset means that one must ensure that it respects the standardised specifications and definitions as given in the specifications.

-The “official validator” for CityJSON is cjio with the operator
+The “official validator” for CityJSON is cjval, which is available as a web-app and with cjio.

 Observe that not only the schema was tested, but also the internal consistency of the file was tested.
 The following were tested:

-It is possible that the validation returns warnings, eg when an attribute is not an “official” one in the CityGML dataset.
-It is not considered an error and thus only a warning is raised.
+It is possible that the validation returns warnings, eg when there are duplicate vertices, those are not considered errors and thus only a warning is raised.

-Now download the invalid file twobuilding_invalid.json, and try to validate it.
+Now download the invalid file twobuildings_invalid.city.json, and try to validate it.
 You should get an error that

 "CityObjects" is a required property, and that it is missing from the file: